jordi-z80/UncleJupiter/README.md

 * A sound cue is played.
 THEN you can issue your order.
 * The speech is recognized (single utterance).
 * It uses RegEx to try to understand the order.
 If the order is short and can be understood, it tries to run the order directly.
-* If not, a query is created and sent to OpenAI-GPT.
+* If not, a prompt is created and sent to OpenAI-GPT.
 * With the GPT answer, tries to run the order again.

 As it is now, it could be configured to use any language with Vosk and Google Speech support, as long as you configure it correctly and rewrite the commands for the new language.

 # Warning

+This program as is uses **paid services**.
+It's important to keep a close eye on your OpenAI API and Google Speech expenses.

-The assistant doesn't check for any kind of security.
-The main query instructs the LLM to refuse running any command that can harm the computer, but as you probably know there are many ways to harm a computer that the LLM may not be able to detect (or just ignore).
+The assistant **doesn't check** for any kind of **security**.
+The main prompt instructs the LLM to refuse running any command that can harm the computer, but as you probably know there are many ways to harm a computer that the LLM may not be able to detect (or just ignore).

 Be careful with the commands you add.

 It is also advisable to run the assistant in a virtual machine, at least until you're confident with the code and commands running.

 # Requirements